 Table of contents

-- Positive electrode: The cathode consists of lithium metal oxide, which may contain variable amounts of nickel, manganese and cobalt.
-These metal oxides are also called transition metals.
+- Positive electrode: The cathode of the lithium-ion battery consists of lithium metal oxide, which may contain variable amounts of nickel, manganese and cobalt.
+The metal oxides are also called transition metal.

 - Negative electrode: The anode is usually made of graphite.

 - Electrolyte: In order for the lithium ions to move as charge carriers in the cell, anhydrous electrolyte can also be found in the battery.
 This contains salts such as lithium hexafluorophosphate dissolved in an aprotic solvent such as diethyl carbonate.
 In lithium polymer batteries, a polymer of polyvinylidene fluoride or polyvinylidene fluoride hexafluoropropylene is used at this point.